-The Airport Operations and Security office issues Airport Access ID Badges for individuals requiring “regular and routine” access to the Airport Operations Area (AOA), Security Identification Display Area (SIDA), and restricted areas of the airport.
-Their office is located in the passenger terminal, across from Hertz Car Rentals.
+The Airport Security office issues Airport Access ID Badges for individuals requiring “regular and routine” access to the Airport Operations Area (AOA), Security Identification Display Area (SIDA), and restricted areas of the airport.
+The office is located in the passenger terminal, across from Hertz Car Rentals.

 New Badge Applicants